rekennelly/strabo/docs/javascript.rst

 .. js:function:: $new_img_div()

-    Clprototypeones a new div from the img-model and turns it into a JQuery that will correctly display the image form.
+    Clones a new div from the img-model and turns it into a JQuery that will correctly display the image form.
 Does not add it to the DOM.

     Notably, it sets the date placeholder so that it displays the default upload date (today).